-Politika News spoke to Anatolii Svechnikov, coordinator of the civil rights NGO, Уральский Мемориал – Ural Memorial, which is a local branch of the post-Soviet civil rights group Мемориал – Memorial, led by academics and activists.
-The organisation dedicates the vast majority of its efforts to research on the oppression and persecution that took place throughout the Soviet Union, and often face an uphill battle against their government, as they try to secure justice for the victims of Soviet terror.
+Politika News spoke to Anatolii Svechnikov, coordinator of the civil rights NGO, Уральский Мемориал (Ural Memorial), which is a local branch of the post-Soviet civil rights group Мемориал (Memorial) led by academics and activists.
+The organisation dedicates itself to raising awareness about the oppression and persecution that took place throughout the Soviet Union, and often faces an uphill battle against the Kremlin, as it tries to secure justice for the victims of Soviet terror.
 The latest legal challenge being fought by Ural Memorial is against a new construction project taking place over a known mass burial ground, a few miles from the city of Yekaterinburg.
 Following our previous report on this issue, Politika News can reveal what Mr. Svechinkov told us about the situation in Russia, and their fight to stop another injustice for the descendants of those who were murdered.

 Politika News: It may seem tiresome to answer this question, but it is important for our readers to understand: what is happening in Yekaterinburg and why is there a problem?